jts272/pp3-lidl-bake-mate/README.md

 ## Features

 Here we will examine the what, why and how of each individual function.
 Functions are presented here in order of operation, from program start.
+The functions detailed here are the ones that form the UX.
+More 'behind the scenes' functions are addressed in the testing section.

 ### Display Program Introduction